Return to Product Reviews

 Blown Steering Tire Damage!

-I also talked about another tire issue we had on our fifth wheel trailer elsewhere on this website.
-Had we not had the Pressure Pro tire monitor system in use at that time we would have had serious RV damage the next day!
+I also talked about another tire issue we had on our fifth-wheel trailer elsewhere on this website.
+Had we not had the Pressure Pro tire monitor system in use at that time, we would have had serious RV damage the next day!

 The Pressure Pro tire pressure monitor systems, no matter which one you choose, and depending on your RV setup, will help you to relax while traveling.
-You will know your tires are safe, and at some point help, you avoid serious damage to your RV, yourself or your loved ones!
+You will know your tires are safe, and at some point help, you avoid serious damage to your RV, yourself, or your loved ones!

 Fall 2017 Update

-Here is another system that is on the market that I have just learned about and now own.
+Here is another system on the market that I have just learned about and now own.
 I wanted to pass it along as another option for you!
 It is the TST Tire Monitoring System.

 The thing I like most about this is you can replace the batteries yourself.
 With the PressurePro sensors, you have to send them in for replacement at a significant cost.
 Also, the tire temperature readings from inside the tires are displayed.
-This is very important information you need to know when traveling in a loaded vehicle, especially an RV or truck!
+This is important information you need to know when traveling in a loaded vehicle, especially an RV or truck!

 If you have not checked out my recent video, please do so!